volo32/Web-Emergency-Response-System/README.md

-Project Description – E-199 Emergency Response System
+E-199 is a university project developed for the HY359 "Web Programming" course at the University of Crete.
+It implements a web-based emergency incident management system designed to coordinate emergency events (such as fires) and facilitate communication between users, volunteers, and the fire department.

-The E-199 platform is a web-based emergency incident management system developed as part of the HY359 "Web Programming" course at the University of Crete.
-The main goal of the project is to provide a dynamic, interactive system that supports the coordination of emergency events (such as fires) and enhances communication between citizens, volunteers, and emergency authorities.
+The platform supports four types of users: administrators, registered users, volunteer firefighters, and guests.
+Each user role has access to specific functionality based on their privileges.

-The system supports four types of users: administrators (fire department), registered users, volunteer firefighters, and guests.
-Each user has access to specific features tailored to their role.
+Administrators manage the full lifecycle of incidents: they validate reports, assign volunteers, update incident status, communicate via public/private messages, and monitor statistics using visual tools like Google Charts.

-Administrators have full control of the system: they validate incident reports, coordinate actions, assign volunteers, send public or private messages, and monitor statistics via visual tools like Google Charts.
-They are the only ones who can change the status of an incident (e.g., from “submitted” to “running” or “finished”).
+Registered users can create an account, submit incident reports with location information (address or GPS), receive alerts for nearby events, and message admins during active emergencies.

-Registered users can create accounts, report incidents with full location data (address or GPS), receive alerts for nearby events based on geolocation, and communicate with admins about ongoing emergencies.
-Volunteer firefighters can declare availability for missions and communicate with the admin through a secure message system.
-They can also view their participation history and receive updates about active events.
+Volunteer firefighters can register, view available missions, declare participation, exchange messages with the admin, and review their response history.

-Guests are allowed to report incidents without authentication by providing only basic information such as phone number and location.
-All users can view active incidents on a map and access helpful resources and external links.
-The system may also optionally integrate the ChatGPT API to provide intelligent safety tips and guidance.
+Guests are allowed to report incidents without logging in by providing basic information such as phone number and location.
+All users can view live incident data on a map and access external resources or information links.
+Integration with the ChatGPT API is optionally available for safety tips and real-time guidance.

-From a technical perspective, the system uses Java Servlets and JSP for server-side logic, HTML/CSS/JavaScript for the client-side, and AJAX/REST for dynamic data interaction.
-A MySQL database supports persistent storage of users, events, and communication.
+Technically, the system is built using Java Servlets and JSP on the backend, HTML/CSS/JavaScript on the frontend, and AJAX/REST for asynchronous communication.
+A MySQL database is used to store users, incidents, messages, and system data.

-E-199 aims to simulate a realistic emergency coordination platform, with emphasis on usability, clarity, and functional completeness.
-It combines real-time interaction, user-role separation, geolocation services, and asynchronous communication to support effective emergency response simulation on a modern web architecture.
+E-199 is designed as a realistic simulation of an emergency coordination system, combining modern web technologies, user-role logic, and real-time data flow.
+The goal is to deliver a clear, responsive, and practical web platform that showcases key web development skills in a critical real-world scenario.